China’s Xi warns against decoupling, lauds Belt and Road at forum

-BEIJING, Oct 18 — Chinese President Xi Jinping warned against decoupling from China as he opened the Belt and Road Initiative (BRI) forum in Beijing on Wednesday, criticising Western efforts to reduce dependence on the Chinese economy.
+BEIJING, Oct 18 — Chinese President Xi Jinping warned against decoupling from China as he opened the Belt and Road Initiative (BRI) forum in Beijing today, criticising Western efforts to reduce dependence on the Chinese economy.

 Xi also lauded his grand plan launched 10 years ago of building global infrastructure and energy networks connecting Asia with Africa and Europe through overland and maritime routes, saying that “blueprints turned into real projects”.